Major Requirements | Enrollment | Study Abroad / Internships / Grad School | Courses | Miscellaneous

 I want to study abroad, can I have courses apply towards the major?

 Yes, this will of course depend on where you study abroad and if the courses you take are applicable to the IDS major.
 All courses must be pre-approved, but final approval is determined by the IDS chair via a petition (once you come back from abroad and courses have posted to your DPR).
 The number of courses you take abroad will depend on how long you intent to study abroad for.
-Visit the International Education Office for study abroad programs
+Visit our Travel Study tab and the International Education Office for study abroad programs

 Do you have a graduate program?